NCHRP 20-109 [Final]

 If the TRT is to maintain its value to a growing community of stakeholders, it must evolve to improve the user experience, make its services accessible to a broader range of users, accommodate changing transportation technology, adapt to changing international information management practices, and take advantage of advances in information technology.
 People concerned with the TRT’s future envision, for example, that the thesaurus should ultimately be compliant with internationally accepted principles and standards for structuring information sharing and linking knowledge organization systems via the Web.
 The TRT’s functionality should ultimately facilitate, for example, (a) straightforward mapping between the TRT’s terms and those employed in the thesauri and other information management tools of other organizations; (b) implementation and maintenance of scalable and robust management software; (c) an export function to enable users to adapt the TRT to meet their specific needs; and (d) use of the TRT by a wider range of producers, users, and curators of transportation information.

-STATUS (April 2018): NCHRP Research Report 874 The Transportation Research Thesaurus: Capabilities and Enhancements has been published and is available for download by clicking here.
+STATUS: NCHRP Research Report 874 The Transportation Research Thesaurus: Capabilities and Enhancements has been published and is available for download by clicking here.
+Application of the research results and further development of the TRT are managed by responsible TRB staff.